Deep Depth from Focus with Differential Focus Volume: Methodology

 As discussed in Sec.~\ref{sec:related_work}, there is a long history of using focus volume (FV) in DFF.
-Comparing to cost volume in stereo matching and optical flow, the only difference is that the focus volume is used to find the best-focused (sharpest) pixels rather than the best-matched pairs.
-Given the two deep cost volume designs described in Sec.~\ref{sec:cv}, we can naturally develop two ways to build the deep focus volume in a DFF network.
-On the one hand, we can construct a 3D focus volume using hand-crafted focus measures and process it with 2D CNN to predict best-focused frames.
-On the other hand, we can construct a 4D focus volume by stacking the features in a new ``frame" dimension and use 3D CNN to produce a probability for each best-focused frame proposal.
+Compared to cost volume in stereo matching and optical flow, the only difference is that the FV is used to find the best-focused (sharpest) pixels rather than the best-matched pairs.
+Given the two deep cost volume designs described in Sec.~\ref{sec:cv}, we can naturally develop two ways to build the deep FV in a DFF network.
+On the one hand, we can construct a 3D FV using hand-crafted focus measures and process it with 2D CNN to predict best-focused frames.
+On the other hand, we can construct a 4D FV by stacking the features in a new ``frame" dimension and use 3D CNN to produce a probability for each best-focused frame proposal.
 As we wish to eliminate the use of hand-crafted measures, we adopt the latter approach.

 With this, our network would be the same as the one in Figure~\ref{fig:pipeline}, except that the DFVs are excluded.
 In Sec.~\ref{sec:exp}, we demonstrate that this simple approach already achieves state-of-the-art performance on multiple datasets.